Your choice regarding cookies on this site

 The survey also examined business leaders’ attitudes to one of the most talked-about technology topics of recent years — artificial intelligence (AI), and found that the appreciation of its impact was greatest in the finance sector.
 Here 70% believe AI will help create smart services and 67% say it will support decision-making and automate knowledge management.

 There is also high awareness of AI’s impact in the manufacturing sector, where 67% of respondents said the technology would automate many processes.
 The healthcare sector had the lowest awareness of AI’s impact, with fewer than half of respondents thinking it would have an impact on any areas apart from the automation of knowledge search and management, where only just over half thought it would.

 Across all respondents, however, there is widespread belief that AI will be increasingly useful to business in future.
 “Although 69% of the respondents say AI will take over some tasks currently carried out by people, 68% agree that people and AI will increasingly collaborate on tasks and 61% are confident that the technology will create new jobs,” says the report.

-• Download the full survey here.
+• Download the Global Digital Transformation Survey Report here.

 Click on Accept to agree or Preferences to view and choose your cookie settings.